 Use WebSchedule to find online classes.
 On the Advanced tab, select Cañada, the term you want to register for, and the type of class you want (online, hybrid, or web-assisted).
 Then click "Search for all classes."

 Register using WebSmart on or after your assigned registration date.
 New students receive their registration appointment once they have completed the orientation, assessment and counseling session.
 Continuing students are notified by email of their WebSmart registration date.

 Before the semester begins, buy your books online from the Cañada bookstore or elsewhere, so that you're ready to start learning on the first day of classes.

 9. Log in to your online class on or before the first day of the semester.
 (Required)

 - Keep up with your assignments each week and get to know your classmates through discussion forums, group projects, and other opportunities for interaction.

 - Contact your instructor if you are uncertain about any course assignments.

-- Make use of counseling and other Support Services for DE.
+- Make use of counseling and other Support Services for Distance Education students.